modelscope/facechain/doc/installation_for_talkinghead.md

 1. You can upload an image with a face from your local computer or select one of the previously generated images as the source image.

-2. Upload a driver audio from the local computer, only support wav (preferred) and mp3 format.
+2. You can either upload a driver audio from your local computer in .wav (preferred) and .mp3 formats only, or you can enter text and then generate audio using TTS.

 3. In the right pane, set parameters.